Heniochi

 The Heniochi (Ἡνίοχοι, Heníochoi "charioteers") were an ancient tribe inhabiting northwest shores of Colchis (present-day Abkhazia, northwestern Georgia) and some say Phasis area.
 Their country was called Heniocheia (Ἡνιοχεία).

 They are attested by a number of ancient historians and others alike, namely: Aristotle, Artemidorus Ephesius, Ovid, Pliny the Elder, Arrian, Strabo and others.
 It is pointed out that they lived in a quite wide area from Dioscurias (Διοσκουριάς), to Trabzon.

 Sources from the 5th to 4th century BC till the 1st century AD note the Heniokhs lived from modern Sochi till Pitiunt - Dioskourias.
 It is difficult to identify with certainty the relationship between the tribes mentioned by classical authors and the contemporary ethnic groups.
-Various scholars relate the tribe to modern day Georgians (specifically Zans and Svans) and/or Abkhaz.
+Various scholars relate the tribe to modern day Georgians (specifically Zans and Svans).

 The tribe of Heniochs according to Artemidorus of Ephesus, occupied in the 5th - 1st cc.
 B.C, the Black Sea littoral that is part of present-day Abkhazia: - from the environs of Pitiunt or Pityus to the river Achaeuntus (the Shakhe river near present-day Tuapse).
 Aristotle describes the Heniochi (along with the Acaei) as a group of people "ready enough to kill and eat men."